vparrello/FIG-Bioinformatics-Course/2_Hammers/2.1_Hammer-Creation-and-Application/Hammer-Exercise-1_Creating-Hammers.md

-a larger fraction of Kmers will be eliminated because they will not satisfy the hammer condition, but the remaining hammers will be more "specific", i.e. they will identify a more colosely-related subset of genomes.
+a larger fraction of Kmers will be eliminated because they will not satisfy the hammer condition, but the remaining hammers will be more "specific", i.e. they will identify a more closely-related subset of genomes.